MADiff: Motion-Aware Mamba Diffusion Models for Hand Trajectory Prediction on Egocentric Videos: Related Work

 \subsection{Predicting Future Hand Trajectories}

-Given sequential egocentric observations, accurately forecasting future hand positions is a valid approach extended in time horizons to understanding human actions and intentions in AR/VR applications and robot manipulation.
-Although it is technically possible to predict fine-grained hand keypoints by extending the existing hand keypoint estimation methods \cite{mucha2024my,Mueller_2017_ICCV,garcia2018first}, directly forecasting 2D hand waypoints in the near future focuses more on understanding high-level human intentions, which avoids large error accumulation and benefits running efficiency compared to predicting multiple complicated keypoints.
+Given sequential egocentric observations, forecasting future hand positions is a valid approach extended in time horizons to understanding human actions and intentions in AR/VR and robot manipulation.
+Although it is technically possible to predict fine-grained hand keypoints by extending hand keypoint estimation \cite{mucha2024my,Mueller_2017_ICCV,garcia2018first}, directly forecasting 2D hand waypoints in the near future focuses more on understanding high-level human intentions, which avoids large error accumulation and benefits running efficiency compared to predicting multiple complicated keypoints.
 FHOI~\cite{liu2020forecasting} samples future hand waypoints through motor attention following a 3D convolutional network, using stochastic units to model the uncertainty.
 Following its task definition, the object-centric transformer (OCT) \cite{liu2022joint} is further proposed combined with conditional variational autoencoders \cite{sohn2015learning}.
 VRB \cite{bahl2023affordances} designs an affordance model to simultaneously predict contact point heatmap and post-contact hand trajectories.
 To additionally capture the uncertainty of predicted trajectories, an uncertainty-aware state space transformer (USST) \cite{bao2023uncertainty} is proposed to model the state transition in the unrolling process.
 More recently, Diff-IP2D \cite{ma2024diff} builds a new diffusion-based paradigm for hand-object interaction.
-Although Diff-IP2D \cite{ma2024diff} attempts to mitigate the negative effect of camera motion, its denoising process with integration of motion features does not follow the specific hand state transition process, leading to a weak awareness of causality in hand trajectory prediction.
+Although it attempts to mitigate the negative effect of camera motion, its denoising process with motion feature integration does not follow the specific hand state transition process, leading to a weak awareness of causality in HTP.
 In contrast, in this work, we propose a motion-aware Mamba with a motion-driven selective scan to achieve a more reasonable denoising process.
 Moreover, most existing HTP approaches \cite{liu2020forecasting,liu2022joint,bahl2023affordances,ma2024diff} need affordance labels such as object contact points to guide the optimization of hand waypoint distribution.
 We avoid the redundancy requirement by utilizing a foundation model to semantically comprehend the relationships between hands and scenarios.